bencoveney/bencoveney.github.io/posts/allocator.md

 Some of this is inherent to Assembly itself: It doesn't help you much, so you often have to keep a big model in your head for how the program works.

-Some of this was down to the way I was writing assembly though: By trying to write a very optimal set of instructions you miss out on some techniques which can help keep the mental model down to a manageable size.
+Some of this was down to the way I was writing Assembly though: By trying to write a very optimal set of instructions you miss out on some techniques which can help keep the mental model down to a manageable size.
 To give some concrete examples:

 - I was trying to move data around as little as possible.
 This meant I had to try and picture which registers contained specific values at specific times.
 Life is easier if you are a bit more eager to allocate local variables on the stack, because then you get clearly named values and don't have to worry about when they might get clobbered.
 - I was trying to use clever control flow and jumps, to route execution around my code without the overhead of calling functions.
 This might have saved an instruction or two, but I am not certain it really saved much time, and using more functions would've helped me keep logic broken up in clean reusable chunks.

-This project has helped me get better at writing assembly, but it has also been a great jumping-off point for learning about memory management and the tradeoffs involved.
+This project has helped me get better at writing Assembly, but it has also been a great jumping-off point for learning about memory management and the tradeoffs involved.
 I can't be sure that Assembly programming will keep my focus in the immediate future, but having my own allocator is a great building block to leverage in future projects .

 ## Stuff to do before finishing

-- Fix terminology
-  - Block, Chunk, Region, page
-  - Ram, memory
-  - processor, CPU
 - Check notes for anything I've missed
-- Opportunities for:
-  - Source code
-  - Diagrams
-- Talk about memory being uninitialized?